Nutrition and Facial Development, Past and Present

 over it; then put another layer of potatoes, and another sprinkle of salt, pepper, and butter, until you have as many layers as you wish.
 Fill in with

-until you can just begin to see it.
+sweet cream or milkuntil you can just begin to see it.
 Sprinkle on top one cracker, pulverized.
 Bake in hot oven from one-half to one hour.

 TO FRY STEAK.
 MRS. H. T. VAN FLEET.

-nice tenderloin or porterhouse steak
+Have anice tenderloin or porterhouse steak

 , one inch and half in thickness, well hacked.
 Over this sprinkle salt, pepper, and a little flour.
 Have ready a very hot spider.
 Into this drop plenty of

-; when thoroughly melted, lay in the meat; turn frequently.
+good, sweet butter (a quarter of a pound is not too much); when thoroughly melted, lay in the meat; turn frequently.
 While cooking, make many openings in the steak to allow the butter to pass through.
 When done, place on a hot platter and serve immediately.

 Dr. Price wrote that the extremely healthy native peoples he studied were getting TEN times the fat soluble vitamins (found in butter, fish eggs, shellfish, organ meats, eggs and animal fats) than the people of his day.
 This was in the 1920s-30s.